 18. If an assembly is peaceful, the fact that not all the domestic legal requirements pertaining to the assembly have been met by the organisers or participants does not, on its own, place the participants outside the scope of the protection of article 21.
 Civil disobedience or direct-action campaigns are in principle covered by article 21, provided they are non-violent.

 19. A violent assembly is one that is characterized by [widespread and serious] violence [, and is sometimes referred to as a riot].
 There is not always a clear dividing line between assemblies that are peaceful and those that are violent, but there is a presumption in favour of considering assemblies to be peaceful.
-Moreover, isolated acts of violence by some participants should not be attributed to other participants.
+Moreover, sporadic acts of violence by some participants should not be attributed to other participants.
 Some participants or parts of an assembly may thus be covered by article 21, while others in the same assembly are not.

 20. The question of whether an assembly ceases to be peaceful must be answered with reference to violence that originates or is deemed to originate from the participants.
 Violence by the authorities against participants in a peaceful assembly does not in itself render the assembly violent.
 The same applies to violence by members of the public aimed at the assembly, or by participants in counter- assemblies.